TFAGaming/DiscordJS-V14-ModMail-Bot/README.md

 ## Setup your project on Repl.it:
 This is the `config.js` structure.
 Rename the `example.config.js` to `config.js`, and then replace each property's value with it's required type (the current value in the codeblock below).

+(I made this table for literally new beginners in JavaScript)
 | Type | Value |
 | ---- | ----- |
 | string | `''` or `""` |